Lumb3/keypad/README.md

 There are several ways this project could be expanded:

 - Add more output indicators (e.g., buzzer or display screen)
-- Implement multiple password mode
+- Implement multiple password modess
 - Add lockout timers after incorrect attempts
 - Enhance debouncing and timing models